thariq-shanavas/pyFFD/README.md

 ## pyFFD - A fast finite difference solver for Maxwell's wave equation in biological tissue

-This is an implementation of the fast finite difference solver presented in (TODO:add paper link).
+This is an implementation of the fast finite difference solver presented here: https://opg.optica.org/ol/fulltext.cfm?uri=ol-49-15-4417&id=554116.

 ### Installation